ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 #### 1. Initial Setup

-In this section, we'll set up the foundational elements needed for your prototype.
+In this section, we'll set up the foundational elements needed for this prototype.
 We'll create a `ScriptableObject` named `GameData` to manage shared variables, events, and references between different features of the prototype.
-This can only be done since this will be a single player game, the approach for a multiplayer game could be different.
+This can be done since this will be a single player game.
+The approach for a multiplayer game could be different.

 **Creating the GameData ScriptableObject**
 To centralize essential data and references, follow these steps:

 1. Create a new C# script named `GameData` and attach it to a new `ScriptableObject`.
 ```csharp
 using UnityEngine;